 Surgical Treatment

-Surgical repair to reattach the torn gluteus muscle may be necessary for restoration of function.
-This surgery can often be performed arthroscopically.
+Surgical repair to reattach the torn gluteus muscle may be necessary.
+Often, your OSI hip surgeon can perform the surgery arthroscopically, which is a minimally -invasive procedure.
 Postoperative recovery typically involves 6 weeks of restricted weight bearing (with assisted device) and 6 weeks in a hip brace.